Skip Navigation Website Accessibility

 What is the best instrument for your child to start on?

-At an early age the choice of instruments is limited because of physical size.
-In many cases the violin is an outstanding choice.
-The violin is made in much smaller sizes and is also manufactured to specific standards ensuring a good quality musical instrument.
+For younger children, the choice of instruments can be limited due to physical size constraints.
+In many instances, the violin stands out as an excellent choice.
+It’s available in smaller sizes and is consistently manufactured to specific quality standards.

 How early can you start your child on a musical instrument?